lukeinator42/transfer_learning_sound_classification/blog_post.md

 ## Features

 There are many different features we can train our model on.
 In the related field of speech recognition, the  Mel-frequency cepstral coefficients (MFCC) is commonly used.
-The nice thing about MFCC's are that they are a very sparse representation of the original audio, which is usually sampled at 16khz for machine learning.
+The nice thing about MFCC's are that they are a very sparse representation of the original audio, which is usually sampled at 16khz in most research datasets.

-Recently, however, there has been a move to train models directly on the raw data or preserve most features of the raw data.
+Recently, however, there has been a shift towards training models directly on the raw data.
 For example, DeepMind designed a convolutional architecture called [WaveNet](https://deepmind.com/blog/wavenet-generative-model-raw-audio/) to generate audio.
 These WaveNets are trained on the raw audio, and not only can they be used generation, they can also be used for speech recognition and other classification tasks.

 It would be nice to be able to train a model on more information than the MFCC features, but WaveNets can be computationally expensive to both train and run.
 What if there was a feature that retained lots of information about the original signal, but was also computationally cheap to train?